• Skip to primary navigation

 💭 Top tips

-• For the keto sweetener, I prefer Powdered Erythritol Sweetener With Monk Fruit Blend.
+• I prefer Powdered Erythritol Sweetener With Monk Fruit Blend for the keto sweetener.
 It's keto-friendly and tastes remarkably like traditional powdered sugar!
 However, any erythritol-based powdered keto sweetener will work.
 I don't recommend granulated sweetener because it will make the fudge grainy.
-You *can* use powdered allulose (if using pure allulose add an additional tablespoon or two) or a powdered allulose/monk fruit blend, but the fudge will be really soft.
+You *can* use powdered allulose (if using pure allulose, add an additional tablespoon or two) or a powdered allulose/monk fruit blend, but the fudge will be really soft.

 • Be sure to choose high-quality chocolate chips that you like the taste of!
 The taste of the fudge largely depends on the taste of the chocolate chips.